la2050/archive/_organizations/la-forward.md

     - 'https://activation.la2050.org/connect/la-forward/'
   year_submitted:
     - '2018'
-  org_summary:
-    - >-
-      LA Forward connects Angelenos with the organizers, policy experts, and coalitions based in disadvantaged communities in order to build a movement for a just, democratic, and sustainable Los Angeles.
 title: LA Forward
-uri: /organizations/la-forward/
 extrapolated_project_ids:
   - '8102062'
 project_titles_from_extrapolated_project_ids:
-  - >-
-    Connecting Angelenos to the Coalitions Shaping a Fair, Vibrant, and Sustainable Los Angeles
-project_titles:
-  - >-
-    Connecting Angelenos to the Coalitions Shaping a Fair, Vibrant, and Sustainable Los Angeles
-project_titles_from_project_ids:
   - >-
     Connecting Angelenos to the Coalitions Shaping a Fair, Vibrant, and Sustainable Los Angeles